 No to snow, but yes to rainPublished 8:21pm Saturday, December 22, 2012

 The song “I’m Dreaming of a White Christmas” is undoubtedly one of the most famous of all Christmas songs.
-Written by Irving Berlin in 1942 and originally featured in the film “Holiday Inn” starring Bing Crosby, the lyrics of the classic song struck a chord with soldiers fighting in World War II and their families who were waiting for them back home.over-all
+Written by Irving Berlin in 1942 and originally featured in the film “Holiday Inn” starring Bing Crosby, the lyrics of the classic song struck a chord with soldiers fighting in World War II and their families who were waiting for them back home.

 Just like those soldiers, Selma residents and the rest of the state can expect to just dream of a white Christmas this year.